Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

-\paragraph{Description of the targeted patients.} In \cref{tab.stats}, we fix the budget to be 26 and we show statistics regarding the state of the targeted patients for each of the three policies.
+In \cref{tab.stats}, we fix the budget to be 26 and we show statistics regarding the state of the targeted patients for each of the four policies.
 For example, under $\baseline$, on average, the patient that received an intervention had a treatment effect of 8.8\% with respect to the probability that they will verify the next day.
 8.8\% is the `true' average treatment effect, in the sense that the numbers that are averaged are taken directly from the simulation model.

 Statistic (a) represents exactly what the $\bandit$ policy optimizes for, the increase in probability of the patient verifying the next day.
 The fact that $\bandit$ yields the highest value confirms that indeed, the policy correctly learns what it is supposed to learn. $\DPI$ chooses patients with a higher one-step treatment effect than $\baseline$, but lower than that of $\bandit$.
 Then, the fact $\DPI$ outperforms $\bandit$ in terms of overall verification implies that a myopic strategy of looking only one step ahead is not sufficient.
 The next two statistics shed light on why this may be.